jgkme/Add-Remote-Torrent/memory-bank/progress.md

     -   [X] Integrated these new client types into `api_client_factory.js`.
     -   [X] Added corresponding options to the "Client Type" dropdown in `options.html`.
 -   **Client-Specific UI Refinements (In Progress):**
-    -   [X] Added "RPC Path" field to `options.html` for Transmission, with dynamic visibility handled in `options.js`.
+    -   [X] Added "RPC Path" and "Download Locations" fields to `options.html` for Transmission, with dynamic visibility handled in `options.js`.
     -   [X] Updated `transmission_handler.js` to use the configured RPC Path.
     -   [X] Added "SCGI/HTTPRPC URL" field to `options.html` for rTorrent, with dynamic visibility handled in `options.js`.
     -   [X] Updated `rtorrent_handler.js` to use the configured SCGI/HTTPRPC Path.